alissatroiano/Dash/TESTING.md

 - Conclude that 'form' must be replaced with, **'args'** because **request.args** is used to return values of a query string.
 - Edit line 45 to read, `query = request.args.get("query")`.
 - Hard reload the live preview.
+- Notice the error log no longer generates.
+- Observe rendered HTML.
+- Open the console and ensure there are no errors.
+- Conclude that the PyMongo $search error has been repaired.
+- Visit the search from to continue tests.

+### Updated 'Search' Function Tests:
-- Observe the page now load correctly.
+- Open the app in browser.
+- Test search function by querying the word, 'tomato'.
-- Test that the query is still displayed in the search-bar after submitting search request.
+- Ensure the query remains in search form after form submission.
-- Test that search-bar returns recipes that contain the query phrase in their title or description.
+- Ensure query stays in search form after results have been fetched.
+- Click on recipe activator to reveal content.
+- Ensure query stays in search form while user interacts with content.
 - Declare test, 'passed'.

 ### 'Search' Button Test #1: